-Placecheck is the simplest, quickest way of finding out what a place and its people can tell us, and starting the process of making change happen.
-A Placecheck can be carried out for a street (or part of one), a park, a neighbourhood, a town centre or any other place.
+Placecheck is the simplest way of finding out what a place and its people can tell us, and starting the process of making change happen.
+A Placecheck can be carried out for a street, a park, a neighbourhood, a town centre or any other place.
 Placechecks have been carried out in the early stages of neighbourhood planning and a wide range of local initiatives.
 Wandsworth Council used a customized Placecheck to add to its local list of valued buildings and spaces.
 Gardencheck is a special type of Placecheck for assessing the impact of a street’s front gardens.

 The Placecheck web app

-The Placecheck web app allows you to carry out a Placecheck using a smart phone, tablet or computer, walking about the area or at home.
+You can use the Placecheck web on your a smart phone, tablet or computer, walking about the area or at home.
 This builds up a set of markers on an online map, and a downloadable online resource of information and opinion on the place, its strengths and weakness, and what needs to be done.

 The app is easy to use: there is nothing to download, you just click on the link that we give you when we set up your map.